governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 slug: /knowledgeontology/model/business
 ---

-This information domain provides a base schema for general modelling of business architecture.
-It is trying to gather a large part of the business architecture landscape into one connected semantic field rather than reducing business architecture to a few process boxes or management labels.
+This page explains the business domain of the model.
+It is the part of the knowledge ontology concerned with organisational intent, capability, structure, governance, work, risk, value, performance, and evidence.

+The point is not to treat business modelling as a loose collection of strategy words, process diagrams, policy shelves, and performance dashboards.
+The point is to describe how those things belong to one connected business domain.

 Following classic perspectives have been leveraged to develop this: